History of North Korea: Later years of Kim Il Sung (1970s–1994)

 In the 1970s, expansion of North Korea's economy, with the accompanying rise in living standards, came to an end.
 Compounding this was a decision to borrow foreign capital and invest heavily in military industries.
 North Korea's desire to lessen its dependence on aid from China and the Soviet Union prompted the expansion of its military power, which had begun in the second half of the 1960s.
 The government believed such expenditures could be covered by foreign borrowing and increased sales of its mineral wealth in the international market.
 North Korea invested heavily in its mining industries and purchased a large quantity of mineral extraction infrastructure from abroad.
 It also purchased entire petrochemical, textile, concrete, steel, pulp and paper manufacturing plants from the developed capitalist world.
 This included a Japanese-Danish venture that provided North Korea with the largest cement factory in the world.
-However, following the world 1973 oil crisis, international prices for many of North Korea's native minerals fell, leaving the country with large debts and an inability to pay them off and still provide a high level of social welfare to its people.
+However, following the worldwide 1973 oil crisis, international prices for many of North Korea's native minerals fell, leaving the country with large debts and an inability to pay them off and still provide a high level of social welfare to its people.
 North Korea began to default in 1974 and halted almost all repayments in 1985.
 As a result, it was unable to pay for foreign technology.

 By the mid to late 1970s some parts of the capitalist world, including South Korea, were creating new industries based around computers, electronics, and other advanced technology in contrast to North Korea's Stalinist economy of mining and steel production.
 Migration to urban areas stalled.

 In October 1980, Kim Jong Il was introduced to the public at the Sixth Party Congress as the successor to Kim Il Sung.
 In 1972, Kim Jong Il had established himself as a leading theoretician with the publication of On the Juche Idea. and in 1974, he had been officially confirmed as his father's successor.

 In 1983, North Korea carried out the Rangoon bombing, a failed assassination attempt against South Korean President Chun Doo-hwan while he was visiting Burma.
 This attack on neutral soil led many Third World countries to reconsider their diplomatic ties with North Korea.

 In 1984, Kim visited Moscow during a grand tour of the USSR where he met Soviet leader Konstantin Chernenko.
 Kim also made public visits to East Germany, Czechoslovakia, Poland, Hungary, Romania, Bulgaria and Yugoslavia.
 Soviet involvement in the North Korean economy increased, until 1988 when bilateral trade peaked at US$2.8 billion.
 In 1986, Kim met the incoming Soviet leader Mikhail Gorbachev in Moscow and received a pledge of support.

 The bombing of Korean Air Flight 858 in 1987, in the lead up to the Seoul Olympics, led to the US government placing North Korea on its list of terrorist countries.